Clothing Segmentation and Fabrics Classification Dataset

 Stages

-1. Image Pre-processing: We standardized the images for resolution, lighting, and orientation.
+1. Image Pre-processing: To begin with, we standardized the images for resolution, lighting, and orientation.

-2. Pattern Annotation: Each clothing item was meticulously annotated with details like “stripes,” “floral,” and “geometric.”
+2. Pattern Annotation: Next, each clothing item was meticulously annotated with details like “stripes,” “floral,” and “geometric.”

-3. Validation: Fashion industry experts were employed to verify the accuracy of these pattern annotations.
+3. Validation: Finally, fashion industry experts verified the accuracy of these pattern annotations.

 Annotation Metrics